sanislov/QBlockerDocs/docs/source/qblocker_free_changelog.rst

 Improvements
 ~~~~~~~~~~~~
-* The addon got a major code rework to ensure stablility and improve performance.
+* Major internal code refactor to improve performance and ensure future compatibility.
-* Compatibility with 3.6 LTS, 4.2 LTS and later version.
+* Full support for Blender 3.6 LTS, 4.2 LTS, and newer versions.

 Changes
 ~~~~~~~
-* Flat variants won't need a second click to finalize the object.
+* The working plane position no longer resets when adjusting size.
-* Working plane position won't reset when changing the size.
+* Flat variants no longer require a second click to finalize.

 Fixes
 ~~~~~
-* Object may not initialized completly for the raycast.
+* Object initialization issues during raycast are now resolved.
-* Fix the width of the line while settings the segments count.
+* Fixed line width display when adjusting segments.

 v0.1.61
 =======